 Longboard Vs. Skateboard: Differences

-Skateboards mostly have a concave shape of the deck, also known as a popsicle, but longboards offer many more options for decks like pintail, fishtail, cruiser, etc. The concave shape means it has a curve shape on both sides.
+Skateboards mostly have a concave shape of the deck, also known as a popsicle, but longboards offer many more options for decks like pintail, fishtail, cruiser, etc. The concave shape means it has a curved shape on both sides.
 But longboards have different shapes illustrated in the image.

 When you compare a longboard with a skateboard side by side, you’ll note that the nose and tail of the longboard are much flatter than those of the skateboard.
 You’ll notice that the nose and tail of a skateboard have more of a curve to them, which makes it simpler to land tricks like flips.